Sylius/Sylius/docs/api/authorization.rst

 .. note::

-    User has to have ROLE_API role in order to access /api resources
+    User has to have ROLE_API_ACCESS role in order to access /api resources

 Create OAuth client
 ~~~~~~~~~~~~~~~~~~~